davidhariri/api/README.md

         "user" : "", # a username
         "pass" : "", # a password
     },
+    "authentication" : {
+        "email" : "", # expects a string to be used in your auth headers before the colon "pass" : "" # expects a string to be used in your auth headers after the colon },
     "debug" : True,
     "port" : 8000
 }